cncf/ambassadors/.github/ISSUE_TEMPLATE/kubeweekly--1xx.md

 ---

 Please respond to this issue with links for the next edition of KubeWeekly.
-Links are due by 11am PT every Wednesday. @kbarnard10 will combine the links into the final email and send out.
+Links are due by 11am PT every Wednesday. @kimmcmahon will combine the links into the final email and send out.

 **Featured Content**
 _Editor's picks of the highlights from the past week._